getcarina/getcarina.com/_getting-started/008-glossary.md

 A text document that contains all of the commands that a user would call on the command line to assemble an *image*.

+##### dvm

+Docker Version Manager.
+A cross-platform command-line tool that you can use to install and switch between Docker clients.
+Using dvm avoids and addresses the Docker client/server API mismatch error.
+Carina's credentials are designed to work with dvm.
+After you load your cluster credentials, run `dvm use`, and dvm will switch to the version of Docker used by your cluster.

 ##### microservices

 A software architecture style in which complex applications comprise small, independent processes that communicate with each other through APIs.

+##### PublicNet

+A public network interface that connects Carina segments to the public Internet.
+When you create a segment, it gets an IPv4 and IPv6 address from PublicNet by default.
+This is the address that the segment uses to communicate with the public Internet.

 ##### registry